Prue Torney Fellows’ Prize

 - Contribution to an understanding of Asia or Australian perceptions of Asia (or parts thereof)

 - Write a letter of appreciation to the donor/committee (upon acceptance)

-Applicants will be advised of the outcome via email in early September.
+Applicants will be advised of the outcome via email by the end of July.

 Books submitted will not be returned.
 The author may submit more than one entry.
 No late entries will be accepted.